Cool Cube Support

 Click here for a detailed guide to all of the prep methods.

-The RT-28 when properly conditioned will hold product between 20-24°C for 56+ hours.
+When properly conditioned, the RT-28 will hold temperatures between 20°C and 24°C for 56+ hours.

 1. Store panels in a lab incubator* between 15-20°C so PCM is solid (i.e. 48 hrs. @ 15°C).
 Shake to verify.